 Certain countries have banned the usage of WhatsApp due to differences in ideologies.
 But the lack of grip on these countries and the revenue lost due to this is well-compensated by the massive usage of the application in countries like India.

 WhatsApp has revolutionized the way people communicate, and its journey of evolution holds an essential spot in the field of technology.
-A plethora of businesses function through WhatsApp, and a large number of companies have partnered with the application to provide customer-care to their clients.
+A plethora of businesses function through WhatsApp, and a large number of companies have partnered with the application to provide customer care to their clients.

-Travel companies and event-organizers are sharing important details with their clients.
+Travel companies and event organizers are sharing important details with their clients.
 Great news articles and information can be quickly circulated via WhatsApp.

-Future of Revenue Generation for WhatsApp Business Model
+Future of Revenue Generation

 And this decision has only increased the number of users since the users consider the add-free policy as the significant advantage of WhatsApp.
-If the application is still thriving without adds, then it can surely maintain its dominating position in the future.
+If the application is still thriving without ads, then it can surely maintain its dominating position in the future.

-In case of any queries, or doubts about the WhatsApp Business Model, feel free to drop in your views in the comment section below.
+In case of any queries, or doubts about the WhatsApp Model, feel free to drop in your views in the comment section below.